- Updated on September 11, 2020

-How to Ground Yourself (Earthing)
+Earthing Methods: How to Ground Yourself for Better Health

-How to ground yourself during daytime
+How to ground yourself during the daytime

-- an electrical cable
+– electrical cable

-- a standard three prong plug
+– 1 standard three-prong plug

 – electrical tape.